nidhiramessur/course-journal/README.md

 -Add a course
 -Search for a course
 -Display details for the course
 -Homepage view where user can search for all previous terms added by them
 -Note taking functionality for each course
 -To Do list functionality for each course

 ## Design
-The design pattern we tried to adapt was Model-View-ViewModel, this was because after doing some research we noticed that this is the most popular desig pattern used for Android Applications.
-Additionally, none of our team members had used this before so we decided it would be a good idea to learn more about it.
+The design pattern we tried to adapt was Model-View-ViewModel, this was because after doing some research we noticed that this is the most popular design pattern used for Android Applications.
 We decided to use firebase for authentication and firestore for storing our data.
 This turned out to be a good decision as firebase handled authentication for us in a very nice manner.
-More over, Firestore is a NoSQL document based database.
+Moreover, Firestore is a NoSQL document based database.
 Since none of us had used it before, it was initially hard to grasp how documents/collections are structured but towardds the end of the course we all became proficient in writing different complex queries using firestore.
-One technical decision we made during the initial stages was to add all the navigation at the end.
-This decision did not work in our favor as towards the end we had to make a lot of changes for the navigation to work as we wanted it to.

 **Webservice Design**